 First, you must understand how much your client is paying out in marketing costs and how that expenditure breaks down.
 Depending on the type of campaign you’re running, this may include:

 - Media costs

 - Cost of sales

-Once you’ve got buy in from your client on the importance of looking at CLV, not just the value of one purchase, it’s time to calculate the lifetime value of a customer from each campaign.
+Once you’ve got buy-in from your client on the importance of CLV, it’s time to calculate the projected lifetime value of a customer from each campaign.
 For a predictive CLV, we use this calculation: